 Nuts are one of the functional foods that are one of the high potassium foods.
 They are frequently avoided because of their high fat content, but the type of fats they contain is one of the main contributions to their favorable health effects beyond their high potassium content.
-The fats they contain are mostly the healthy fats, except for coconut which has a high saturated fat content.
+The fats they contain are mostly healthy fats, except for coconut which has a high saturated fat content.

 The high potassium content of the various nuts contributes to their blood pressure lowering effect, as well as reducing the chances of osteoporosis.
 The potassium to sodium ratio reaches 1025 at the high end in unsalted nuts.
 These high ratios reduce aldosterone secretion by the adrenal glands, resulting in more excretion of potassium and less of sodium and calcium.

 Favorable Effects Beyond Potassium

-But many of the favorable effects on the heart and blood vessels may be from the fats that the nuts contain or the phytochemicals.
+But many of the favorable effects on the heart and blood vessels may be from the fats that the nuts contain or from the phytochemicals.
 Coconuts have mostly saturated fat, so they are not as healthy as other nuts or legumes.
 Walnuts have a large percentage of their calories in the form of polyunsaturated fat.
 Macadamia nuts have a large percentage of calories from monounsaturated fat.
 Others have variable percentages of polyunsaturated and monounsaturated fat.

 Saturated fat has been shown repeatedly to contribute to atherosclerosis, producing plaque in blood vessels, which in the coronary vessels leads to myocardial ischemia and infarction (heart attack).
 Polyunsaturated and monounsaturated fats reduce plaque formation with less chance of peripheral vascular disease, heart attack and stroke.